 The procedure is done by fixing a bone graft and tissue in the space that is left after losing or extracting a tooth.
 In most cases, if the tooth is extracted, the dentist near me will perform ridge augmentation to avoid bone loss.

-Emergency dentist can fix a grafting material in the alveolus and stitch the gums on the alveolus carefully for better healing.
+An emergency dentist can fix a grafting material in the alveolus and stitch the gums on the alveolus carefully for better healing.
 The bone and tissue graft material grows in the alveolus and can fill the space to improve the bone density for supporting dental implants.

 If the socket head is left to heal with the ridge augmentation, the alveolar ridge should be prepared for a dental implant.
 Most specialists do the teeth augmentation procedure using local anesthesia to reduce pain and discomfort.